DigitalOccult/zTerminal/README.md

 # zTerminal
-A simple, customization terminal simulator for websites, written in javascript/jQuery and other things.
+A simple, customization terminal simulator for websites, written in javascript/jQuery.

-Version 0.3
+A work in progress: Version 0.3